HaloUnity/Halo.Common/README.md

 # Halo.Common

 Project for shared code common to client and server.

+## Setup

+To use this project you'll first need a couple of things:
+  - Visual Studio 2015
+  - Git for Windows
+  - Properly setup MSBuild 14 paths

+Once you clone this reposistory you'll need to do the following before opening the .sln file:
+  - Run lib/BuildDepedencies.bat it will init submodules and compile dependencies.

 ##Licensing
 This project is licensed under the MIT license however you must adhere to the following license and terms dictated by Microsoft: